calendarinvite/calendarinviteserver/README.md

 # calendarinviteserver
-The Calendar Invite Server
-The Calendar Invite Server is backed by to pieces of Technology.
+The Calendar Invite Server is backed by two pieces of Technology.
 The Front End and the Backend.

 The Front End is show cased by a Free Application called Calendarsnack.com.
 It is a VUE APP.
 It connects to the calendar invite server which is a set of APIs and Workflows built on AWS Serverless.